IHE/ITI.mCSD/input/pagecontent/volume-1.md

 #### 1:46.1.1.4 Care Services Update Supplier

+The Care Services Update Supplier can provide updates about mCSD resources in response to a refresh request from a Care Services
+Update Consumer.
+The updates include new or modified information since a previous refresh.

-The Patient Demographics Supplier shall publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction](http://hl7.org/fhir/R4/http.html#capabilities).
+The Care Services Update Supplier shall publish an `instance` CapabilityStatement at the metadata endpoint following [ITI Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) using the [FHIR capabilities interaction](http://hl7.org/fhir/R4/http.html#capabilities).
 All supported interactions shall be specified.
 The [search parameters](ITI-91.html#2391412-message-semantics) and [message semantics](ITI-91.html#2391422-message-semantics) defined in \[ITI-91\] shall be supported, other parameters may be supported.